DanielsSim/site/notes_reviews/markets_theory_and_application.md

 3. free entry and exit of the market
 4. perfect information

-Theres a nice paper by [Robert Jenssen: "the digital provide: information (thechnology), market performance, and welfare in the south indian fisheries sector" (2007)](https://web.stanford.edu/class/comm1a/readings/jensen-digital-divide.pdf) that will allow me to elaborate on this.
+Theres a nice paper by [Robert Jenssen: "the digital provide: information (thechnology), market performance, and welfare in the south indian fisheries sector" (2007)](https://web.stanford.edu/class/comm1a/readings/jensen-digital-divide.pdf) that I'll use here for illustration.
 I encourange you to read the first five pages, but I'll quote the core segment's here:

 > Fishing is an important industry in Kerala.
 For consumers, fish is a dietary staple; over 70 percent of adults eat fish at least once a day, making it the largest source of many important nutrients, such as protein. (...)
 However, a significant limitation to fish marketing is that while at sea, fishermen are unable to observe prices at any of the numerous markets spread out along the coast.
 Further, fishermen can typically visit only one market per day because of high transportation costs and the limited duration of the market.
 As a result, fishermen sell their catch almost exclusively in their local market.
 In addition, there is almost no storage (due to costs), and little arbitrage on land due to poor road quality and high transportation costs; ultimately, the quantity supplied to a particular market is determined almost entirely by the amount of fish caught near that market.